 This is an exciting celebration for everyone in attendance.
 After crossing the stage, you will be directed to return to your seat promptly and remain seated until all names are called to give each graduate equal time to be recognized.
-We allow for ample time after the ceremony to take photos with family, friends, professors and the Dean.
-Please do not attempt to greet family/friends or leave the seating area during the ceremony as it may cause a disruption and is disrespectful of the students still to be recognized.
+We allow ample time after the ceremony to take photos with family, friends, professors and the Dean.
+Please do not attempt to greet family/friends or leave the seating area during the ceremony as it can cause a disruption and is disrespectful of the students still to be recognized.

 PICTURES / RECORDINGS

 Family and friends may take photos of your moment on stage, but must adhere to the specific location guidelines for photography:

 For the ceremony in Centennial Hall, a professional photographer will capture each student as they cross the stage.
 The photographs will be provided to all students at no cost.
 More details are forthcoming regarding delivery and other specifics of this service.
 Families may NOT approach the stage or leave their seating area to take pictures due to location safety rules.

 For all ceremonies held in the Student Union Ballroom, there is a center aisle that can be used to take photos.
 We ask that anyone taking pictures please remain behind the ropes and return to their seats promptly.
 Note, there are no other official photos that will be made available to you at the ceremonies held in the Student Union Ballroom.

 Volunteers will hand out printed programs at the ceremony entrance.
 Extra copies will be available.
 A Spanish translation is provided online.